MCP Server — Signet Docs

 Score interpretation: 1 = directly helpful, 0 = unused/neutral, −1 = harmful or misleading.

-Returns: Object with ok: true and recorded count.
+Returns: Object with ok: true, recorded, accepted, rejected, and propagated counts.

 Example: